 - According to Dr. Sanjay Gupta, every 19 minutes someone dies of a drug overdose in America.
 All told, the CDC reports that over 130 people die of an opioid overdose daily.

 - In 2019, the Centers for Disease Control and Prevention recorded that nearly 72,000 people had died from opioid overdoses pre-COVID-19, which was up nearly 5% from 2018.

 Causes of Opioid Epidemic

 There are many causal determinants for where we are now with the opioid crisis.
 Researchers have long known that users develop a tolerance.
-What this means is that, although the recommended prescription dosage may continue killing pain, it will not continue triggering the same dopamine release, therefore pleasure increase, to the brain.
-Users need to up their dosage to experience pleasure.
+What this means is that, although the recommended prescription dosage may continue killing pain, it will not continue triggering the same dopamine release and associated pleasure increase to the brain.
+Users need to increase their dosage to experience pleasure.
 This is why opioids are so addictive.

 Besides the physiological factor, there are multiple other causes of the opioid epidemic:

 Many observers point to pharmaceutical companies’ aggressive marketing of opioids to the medical community in the 1990s.
 In 1995, Purdue Pharma began an aggressive marketing campaign asserting that Oxycontin, a brand of oxycodone painkiller, was not addictive.
 The company targeted doctors who had a record of prescribing the most opioids.
 Purdue faced federal charges in 2007 for “misleading and defrauding physicians and consumers.”
 The company subsequently paid $634.5 million in criminal and civil fines.